richardbishop/LoadRunnerSamples/README.md

 TextToSpeech            - Sample LoadRunner script calls Google TTS API, converts text to speech, saves MP3 file.

-TimeExclusion           - Sample script showing how a script can be deliberately paused to prevent execution at a particular time
+TimeExclusion           - Sample script showing how a script can be deliberately paused to prevent execution at a particular time.

+WriteToFile             - Sample script showing how LoadRunncan write output to an external file.

 XSTRCAT                 - More efficient string concatenation than standard strcat function.
 Originally from Brian Wilson (Tech South LLC)